If you want your front porch to be a cozy and inviting space to welcome your guests, use these 5 secrets – even when

 INCLUDE THROW BLANKETS

-If you do happen to actually enjoy a cup of hot cocoa out on the porch, wouldn’t it be nice to be able to snuggle up in a throw for added warmth?
+If you do happen to actually enjoy a cup of steaming hot cocoa out on the front porch, wouldn’t it be nice to be able to snuggle up in a throw for added warmth?
 Thick, sherpa lined blankets are perfect for outdoor warmth and throwing them over the back of a seat makes them easy to grab.

 Everyone knows about the wonderful ambiance of soft candlelight, so make sure to add a lantern or three and actually light those candles!
 Better yet, use battery operated candles that are on a timer so that they will automatically turn on in the evening for a few hours.

 USE GREENERY – AND LOTS OF IT

-Greenery, whether real or faux, helps to fill in all those empty, cold looking spaces.
+Greenery, whether real or faux, helps to fill in all those empty, cold looking spaces with lovely warmth!

 I even put an old Christmas tree out on the front porch to help fill up what would have been an empty, uninviting place.
 It’s very simply decorated with inexpensive, shatterproof ornaments and ribbon.